hecarson/utahsec-challenges/cookie-stealer/README.md

 > [!NOTE]
 > The `&quot;` parts are HTML character entities for encoding the `"` character. `&quot;pwned!&quot;` decodes to `"pwned!"`.
 We cannot write `"` directly because it would terminate the existing string starting at `src="`.

-Now, let's build a payload that put the following in `test.html`, and modify it to make a request to your Request Catcher subdomain.
+Now, let's build a payload that sends a request to Request Catcher.
+Put the following in `test.html`, and modify it to make a request to your Request Catcher subdomain.
 <details>
 <summary>Spoilers for the previous section (click to reveal)</summary>